oopsmonk/documentation/channels/1.2/tutorials/build-a-messaging-app.md

     println!("Published signed message");
     ```

-8. Publish the `Sequence` message on the channel (You can skip this step if your are not using multi branching.
+8. Publish the `Sequence` message on the channel (You can skip this step if you are not using multi branching.
 See [Multi branching using Sequencing](../guides/multi-branch-sequence.md) for more information.)

     ```rust
     let sequence = message.1.unwrap();